-- The UPF-PSA uses existing traffic steering information (e.g. a list of DNAI(s), a Routing Profile ID and/or N6 routing information) to steer the targeted traffic flows towards the UPF-SFC.
+- The UPF-PSA uses existing mechanisms for packet data detection (local F-TEID and SDF filters) and forwarding (remote F-TEID) to steer the targeted traffic flows towards the UPF-SFC.
 There is no specification impact on the UPF-PSA.